carimeb/LUV-project/README.md

-# LuV - Light UV Project
+# LUV - Light UV Project
 _A portable IoT device that sends a Telegram message informing the measured UV index and is connected to a database in [ThingSpeak](https://thingspeak.com/).
 That's my final project to the course 'Fundamentals of IoT' in University of Sao Paulo.
 See the code and the read.md file in https://github.com/carimeb/LUVproject_

 A incidência de raios ultravioletas (UV) na cidade de Sao Paulo é alta durante quase todo o ano.
 Até mesmo no inverno seus níveis elevados